Youth Parliament of Malaysia: Election procedure

-Any Malaysian citizen aged between 15 and 25 is eligible to register as the voters in the official website of the Youth Parliament.
+Any Malaysian citizen aged between 16 and 30 is eligible to register as the voters in the official website of the Youth Parliament.
 The quick and simple online registration requires the person to give valid personal information.
-Any registered voters aged between 18 and 25 may qualify to become nominator and candidate.
+Any registered voters aged between 16 and 30 may qualify to become nominator and candidate.
 The qualification criteria can be referred in the official website.
 The nomination open for two weeks.
 The successful shortlisted candidates may use social media to campaign; the campaign is open for two weeks.
 After the campaign week ended, the registered voters have a right to vote online as many as quota available for their respective states through the official website.
 There are limit quota member allocated for every state according to the youth populations, using the scales: 1 member to 100,000 youth population.
-As a comparison, the youth voters from Perlis allowed to choose two candidates to represent Perlis to the Youth Parliament while the youth voters from Selangor can choose 25 candidates to represent Selangor to the Youth Parliament.
+As a comparison, the youth voters from Perlis allowed to choose 1 candidate to represent Perlis to the Youth Parliament while the youth voters from Selangor can choose 17 candidates to represent Selangor to the Youth Parliament.
 The polling open for two weeks and the result would be announced two days after the closing day of polling.
 The election uses the plurality-at-large voting, a non-proportional voting system for electing several representatives simultaneously from a single state.

 Composition

 In the Youth Parliament sessions, every members shall be referred according to their representing states together with their unique number.

-The total membership of Youth Parliament is 138.
+The total membership of Youth Parliament is 78.
 The breakdown of membership is as follows: